Bessell History, Family Crest & Coats of Arms

 There is good reason to believe the family originated in Devon.
 Here the chapelry, and formerly a market-town of Newton-Bushell is found in the hundred of Teignbridge.
 "This place received its distinguishing appellation from Robert Bussell or Bushell, foster-child and kinsman of Theobald de English Ville; he was made lord of the manor by Henry III., in 1246, and granted to the inhabitants a charter for a market."

 Early Origins of the Bessell family

 This web page shows only a small excerpt of our Bessell research.
-Another 91 words (6 lines of text) are included under the topic Early Bessell History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1793 and 1807 are included under the topic Early Bessell History in all our PDF Extended History products and printed products wherever possible.

 Bessell Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Bissell, Bichell and others.

 Early Notables of the Bessell family (pre 1700)